webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 Anyone can use the mapping.
 You can share the mapping with multiple other peers, and they could all send traffic to it.

 #### Address Dependent Filtering
 Only the host the mapping was created for can use the mapping.
-If you send a packet to host `A` it can respond with as many packets as it wants.
+If you send a packet to host `A` you can only get a response from that same host.
 If host `B` attempts to send a packet to that mapping, it will be ignored.

 #### Address and Port Dependent Filtering
 Only the host and port for which the mapping was created for can use that mapping.
-If you send a packet to host `A:5000` it can respond with as many packets as it wants.
-If host `A:5001` attempts to send a packet to that mapping, it will be ignored.
+If you send a packet to `A:5000` you can only get a response from that same host and port.
+If `A:5001` attempts to send a packet to that mapping, it will be ignored.

 ### Mapping Refresh
 It is recommended that if a mapping is unused for 5 minutes it should be destroyed.
 This is entirely up to the ISP or hardware manufacturer.